thalsi/Angualr-12/README.md

 - Decorators

-1. @ ngModule - Supplaying confication metadata.
+1. @ ngModule

+- Supplaying confication metadata.

-2. @ Component - identifies the class it as a component class, and specifies its metadata
+2. @ Component

+- identifies the class it as a component class, and specifies its metadata

-3. @ Input - Parent to Child share data.
+3. @ Input

+- Parent to Child share data.

-4. @ Output - Child to Parent share data.
+4. @ Output

+- Child to Parent share data.

-5. @ ViewChild - access and manipulate DOM elements, directives and components (multiple not posbblie use viewChildern)
+5. @ ViewChild

+- access and manipulate DOM elements, directives and components (multiple not posbblie use viewChildern)

-6. @ ViewChildren - Returns the specified elements or directives from the view DOM as QueryList
+6. @ ViewChildren

+- Returns the specified elements or directives from the view DOM as QueryList

+7. @ Directive

+- custom behavior to elements in the DOM.
+- attrubute Custom
+- strcteral custom

+8. @ HostBinding and @HostListener

+- useful in custom directives
+- @HostBinding lets you set properties on the element or component that hosts the directive
+- @HostListener lets you listen for events on the host element or component.

 ## 3. MetaData